Kekilla0/Item-Macro/README.md

+# Credits
+This module was originally made by Kekilla0 and can be found on https://github.com/Kekilla0/Item-Macro.
+This fork is specifically made to fix issues that cropped in in V11.

 # Item Macro

 This is a FoundryVTT module for the **5e, SFRPG, SWADE, Old-School Essentials, Dungeon World, and Simple Worldbuilding (as of now) systems.
 It allow macros to be saved inside of an item and for various different ways to execute macros.